christine-gk416/poems-around-galway/README.md

 - rahoon.JPG and she-weeps.JPG were taken by me in the old cemetary Rahoon on 16 June 2020
 - rita-ann-higgins.jpg was sourced from [this Times article](https://www.thetimes.co.uk/article/poet-rita-ann-higgins-ballybrit-used-to-be-rural-now-its-built-up-dnnw72r8v) and is credited to Andrew Downes
 - tshirt-1.JPG comes from [Burst](https://burst.shopify.com/photos/green-t-shirt?c=t-shirts) and was created by Shopify partners

+### Audio

+- All audio recordings used in this project were recorded by James Greaney and Christine Greaney-Kelley

 ### Acknowledgements